jasonsutherland/c4-bootstrap-mysql/README.md

     cd c4-bootstrap-mysql
     sudo ./repack.sh

-This will create a SiteContent.tgz of your site and push them back to your github repo.
-It can be used to back up your site or even redeploy your site on a new server using the bootstrap.sh script.
-I recommend you back up regularly if you frequently add content to your site.
+This script will back up your databases using mysql dump whilst maintaining settings from MySQL, it also uploads these settings to your github repo allowing you to restore everything using bootstrap ona  fresh server.

 c4-bootstrap-mysql is set up to monitor the following directories: